cardiology-gen-ai/data-etl/mddocs/Non_CardiacSurgery_Cardiovascular_Assessment_and_Management_2022.md

 history of bleeding complications, renal function, concomitant

+5.3.2.1.1.
+Vitamin K antagonists in patients with mechanical heart valves.
+Maintenance of therapeutic international normalized ratio (INR) is crucial for patients with mechanical heart valves (MHVs).

 medication, comorbidity, etc. Patients requiring a reversal agent need careful monitoring of haemostatic parameters and evaluation of thrombotic and bleeding risk in the peri-operative phase, as reversal might be insufficient or prothrombotic rebound might occur.
 In the latter case, an interdisciplinary decision should be made with regard to early resumption of